washingtonyachtclub/documents/WYC_By-Laws.md

 The Members of the Executive Council are responsible for leading all aspects of the Club’s operations.The Executive Council shall act as the Club’s planning and coordinating body, which also enables all necessary Club activities to be carried out.

 ### Rules Enforcement, Membership Suspensions, and Authority
-By a majority vote, may suspend any Member for a designated period of up to two weeks for infraction of the By-Laws, the Policies, or University regulations following the procedure described in Article IV of the Policies document.
+By a majority vote, may suspend any Member for a designated period of up to two weeks for infraction of the By-Laws, the Policies, or University regulations following the [Membership Suspensions](https://documents.washingtonyachtclub.org/WYC_Policies.pdf#membership-suspensions) rules in the Policies.
 If warranted, longer suspensions may be made by a two-thirds majority vote for an indefinite period of time.

 The Executive Council has the final authority over decision making in the Club, able to check the decisions, powers, and actions of the Officers and other Members when they are believed to go against the best interest of the Club.